hypeJunction/elgg-vue/README.md

 ## Vue Application

-By default, the entire `body` of all HTML pages is wrapped in a vue container div, so you can just include your component tags anywhere in the views.
-This does not hold true, however, for views loaded via XHR (yet).

-To bootstrap a new app elsewhere, you can use the convenience `vue/app` view:
+To bootstrap a new app, use the convenience `vue/app` view:

 ```php
 echo elgg_view('vue/app', [